-The chart below shows the proportion of females and males at GH as a percentage and number.
+The chart below shows the proportion of staff who identify as female and male at GH as a percentage and number.
 Overall, our workforce is approximately one-third male and two-thirds female.

-\ Of the 248 Plan Limited relevant employees, 236 were identified as full-pay relevant employees as per government guidelines.
+\ Of the 260 Plan Limited relevant employees, 249 were identified as full-pay relevant employees as per government guidelines.
 These form the basis for all calculations and include part-time as well as full-time employees.
-The 12 employees excluded from the calculations were not on full pay in the April 2022 payroll due to Statutory Sick or Maternity leave, Sabbatical, etc. For 2023, self -employed contractor data will be captured fully with improved systems and processes in place, in line with the regulations.
+The 11 employees excluded from the calculations were not on full pay in the April 2023 payroll due to Statutory Sick or Maternity leave, Sabbatical, etc. For 2024, self -employed contractor data will be captured fully with improved systems and processes in place, in line with the regulations.

-4. Plan GH Gender Pay Gap 2022
+4. Plan GH Gender Pay Gap 2023

-The chart below shows the overall Base Salary Pay Gap 2022 for GH.
-The mean (average) Gender Pay Gap is 15.72% (up from 9.87% in 2021) and the median Gender Pay Gap is 7.80% (up from 7.46% in 2021).
-This means, as an average and across all grades, men earn 15.72% more per hour than women and as a median, men earn 7.80% more per hour than women.
+The chart below shows the overall Base Salary Pay Gap 2023 for GH and the comparison between 2019 to 2023.
+The mean (average) Gender Pay Gap is 15.28% (down from 15.72% in 2022) and the median Gender Pay Gap is 5.99% (down from 7.80% in 2022).
+This means, as an average and across all grades, men earn 15.28% more per hour than women and as a median, men earn 5.99% more per hour than women.
 This gap is heavily influenced by the distribution of gender within the quartiles and grades, as detailed later in this document.
-It should also be noted that, due to a change in CEO, the highest paid member of staff is now male, whereas last year the role holder was female.
-The basis of the calculation for salary has been performed the same for both years, with salary received across two entities being combined to give one salary.
-The composition of the current LT will also have an impact on the gap as some (including 3 females) are contracted outside of the UK and do not fall under the scope of the reporting requirement.
+The basis of the CEO salary calculation has always remained consistent across reporting years.
+The composition of the current Leadership Team (LT) will also have an impact on the gap as some (including three females) are contracted outside of the UK and do not fall under the scope of the reporting requirement.